mkessel007/genesis-toolbar-extras/readme.txt

 *Please note, only plugins with linkable settings pages and/or meta boxes (with an ID anchor) can be supported.*

 = Official Child Themes by StudioPress =
-* All official *premium* themes, 52+ -- see under studiopress.com (including: AgentPress 2.0 and 1.0, Prose 1.0 and 1.5.x, discontinued Church theme)
+* All official *premium* themes, 52+ to date -- see under studiopress.com (including: AgentPress 2.0 and 1.0, Prose 1.0 and 1.5.x, discontinued Church theme)
 * All official *free* themes, 6+ -- see under studiopress.com
 * Including free "Sample Child Theme"
 * Including "Genesis Default" (no child theme, but it's always recommended to use a child theme...)

 = Community/Marketplace Child Themes from studiopress.com =
-* All community/marketplace child themes sold via studiopress.com platform, 22+
+* All community/marketplace child themes sold via studiopress.com platform, 22+ to date
 * See under studiopress.com for full and growing list...
 * Note: if available, all extra setting pages are fully supported, as well as their specific support link resources.